mtynior/ColorizeSwift/README.md

 #### From version `1.5` ColorizeSwift does not support CocoaPods!
 Please user SPM or add `ColorizeSwift.swift` file  manually to your project.
-If you use CocoaPods, you can still use version `1.2`.  **At the moment, latest version -`1.5`, only removed support for CocoaPods and have the same functionality as `1.2`, but it might change in the future.**
+If you use CocoaPods, you can still use version `1.2`.  **At the moment, latest version`1.5`, only removed support for CocoaPods and has the same functionality as `1.2`, but it might change in the future.**

 You can use [CocoaPods](http://cocoapods.org/) to install `ColorizeSwift` by adding it to your `Podfile`: